muratkeremozcan/books/aws/Burning-Monk/Testing-Serverless-Apps/README.md

 The point is build confidence, not to break production.
 Only inject failures to a small percentage of requests, start in non-production environments, and only move to production when you've paid the dues;

-    * Strong confidence that the system will withstand failures,
+* Strong confidence that the system will withstand failures

 - Containment to limit the blast radius of surprises.
   - Tell everyone